GoogleCloudPlatform/cloud-foundation-fabric/modules/dataplex-autodq/README.md

 ## Data Profiling

 This example shows how to create a Data Profiling scan using AutoDQ.
-To create an AutoDQ Data Profiling scan, do not provide any input to the `rules` variable.
+To create an AutoDQ Data Profiling scan, provide the `data_profile_spec` input arguments as documented in https://cloud.google.com/dataplex/docs/reference/rest/v1/DataProfileSpec.

 ```hcl
 module "dataplex-autodq" {